 Healing properties

 It could resolve problems with diabetes and restore the right balance of magnesium and calcium in your body.
 It is said that it can cure heart and lung problems.
-This gem can relieve cramps and menstruation pains and help to renew cells.
+This gem can relieve cramps and menstrual pains and help to renew cells.
 And… protects against parasite infections.

-Now you know about everything whether you want to buy serpentine jewelry or not.
-And if you want to you know what to buy and to look for.
-Just to see how beautiful serpentine jewelry can be, have a look at FlorenceJewelshop.
+Now you know about everything, whether you want to buy serpentine jewelry or not.
+And if you want to, you know what to buy and to look for.
+Just to see how beautiful serpentine jewelry can be, have a look atFlorenceJewelshop.

-FlorenceJewelshop has published a PDF with a lot more information about birthstones and other gemstones, for those ones interested.
+FlorenceJewelshop has published a PDF with a lot more information about birthstones and other gemstones, for those interested.
 It is free of charge.
 Just let me know where to send it to.

 Florence from FlorenceJewelshop